 The Talkington Achievement Award recognizes the tradition of teaching excellence as exemplified by the career of H. L. Talkington, who came to Lewiston State Normal School in 1899 and was an outstanding instructor here for 40 years.
 He was the first school librarian, was active in committee assignments, and wrote dozens of publications on Idaho and Pacific Northwest history.

-Procedure: Open nominations to the provost office must include at least three letters of support from colleagues and students.
-A copy of the fall semester Student Reaction to Instruction results would be helpful.
-The chair of the faculty will appoint five people to the selection committee and the committee chair will be the past year’s recipient.
+Procedure: Nominations are to be submitted to the Provost Office, and must include at least three letters of support from colleagues, faculty, administrators or students.
+A copy of the fall semester student course evaluation results would be helpful.
+Nomination packets will be reviewed by a committee of five faculty, appointed by the Faculty Association chair.
+The chair of the selection committee will be the past year’s award recipient.